nouvellonsteph/claudeflare-code/README.md

 User side: Browser authenticates via Cloudflare Access.
 The Worker maps the user's email to a Durable Object, which manages a dedicated container running ttyd + Claude Code CLI.

-The trick: Claude Code thinks it's talking to Anthropic, but ANTHROPIC_BASE_URL points to http://anthropic.proxy — a fake hostname.
-When Claude Code fetches that destination, Cloudflare Containers' outboundByHost intercepts the outbound request at the Worker layer.
-The interceptor translates Anthropic format to OpenAI format, injects per-user metadata (email, session ID, complexity), clamps tokens, and forwards to AI Gateway's /compat endpoint via fetch().
+The trick: Claude Code thinks it's talking to Anthropic, but `ANTHROPIC_BASE_URL` points to http://anthropic.proxy — a fake hostname.
+When Claude Code fetches that destination, Cloudflare Containers' `outboundByHost` intercepts the outbound request at the Worker layer.
+The interceptor translates Anthropic format to OpenAI format, injects per-user metadata (email, session ID, complexity), clamps tokens, and forwards to AI Gateway's /compat endpoint via `fetch()`.

-Why this matters: AI Gateway handles model routing, so you can swap the backing LLM without touching any code.
+**Why this matters**: AI Gateway handles model routing, so you can swap the backing LLM without touching any code.
 Every request is logged with user identity and session context.
 A lightweight Workers AI model classifies task complexity in the background for cost analysis.
 Identical prompts are cached for 5 minutes at the edge.

 Claude Code never has real API credentials.
-The container has a fake sk-ant- key that passes local validation.
+The container has a fake `sk-ant-` key that passes local validation.
 Real auth happens in the Worker via the cf-aig-authorization header.

 ## What it does